flynnbops/flynnbops.github.io/_posts/2020-11-03-testing_fails.md

 - Some funny typos and having a laugh at yourself can break the silence of a video call. e.g. when I mistyped `docker` as something slightly rude

 - Stuff will go wrong, but talk through it.
-Your process for resolving it, is probably more valuable that whatever you were talking about.
+Your process for resolving it, is probably more valuable than whatever you were talking about.